sdv-dev/RDT/DEVELOPMENT.rst

 * ``fit(data)`` - Takes in a ``pandas.DataFrame``.
 For every column or group of columns in the data, it find a transformer to use on it and calls that transformer's `fit` method with those columns.
-If the output of the transformer is not machine learning ready, it will recursively find transformers to use on that data type until it is.
+If the output of the transformer is not machine learning ready, it will recursively find transformers to use on that sdtype until it is.
 A sequence of transformers to use is created.
 * ``transform(data)`` - Takes in a ``pandas.DataFrame``.
 Goes through the sequence of transformers
   created during ``fit`` and calls their underlying ``transform`` method.